Bill Brochtrup

 William Brochtrup Jr. (born March 7, 1963) is an American actor.
-He is known for his role playing PAA John Irvin, a gay police public assistant, on the ABC television drama NYPD Blue.
+He is known for his role playing PAA John Irvin, a principal administrative assistant, on the ABC television drama NYPD Blue.

 Early life and education

 Born William Brochtrup Jr. in Inglewood, California, Brochtrup was raised in Tacoma, Washington and graduated from New York University's Tisch School of the Arts in 1985.

 Career

 After graduating from college, Brochtrup moved to Los Angeles to pursue an acting career.
 He was billed as "William Brochtrup" in some of his earliest roles in the 1980s.

 Theatre credits for Brochtrup include David Marshall Grant's Snakebit (off-Broadway at the Century Center and in Los Angeles at the Coast Playhouse), South Coast Repertory (Noises Off, Taking Steps, The Real Thing), The Antaeus Company (Peace In Our Time, The Malcontent, Cousin Bette, Tonight at 8.30, Sinan Unel's Pera Palas), Black Dahlia Theatre (Jonathan Tolins' Secrets of the Trade, Richard Kramer's Theater District, both directed by Matt Shakman), The Odyssey Theatre Ensemble (Bach at Leipzig, Small Tragedy), L.A.
 Theatre Works (The Great Tennessee Monkey Trial, The Caine Mutiny Court-Martial), and Pasadena Playhouse (If Memory Serves).

 He appeared in the feature films Life as We Know It, He's Just Not That Into You, Duck, Ravenous, Man of the Year, and Space Marines.

 Brochtrup has been a series regular on three Steven Bochco shows: CBS sitcom Public Morals, ABC drama Total Security, and seven seasons on the ABC drama NYPD Blue.
 He has appeared on television shows as varied as Dexter, Without a Trace, the animated children's series The Wild Thornberrys (as the voice of a dolphin), Major Crimes (as Dr. Joe Bowman), and Bravo's Celebrity Poker Showdown.
 Brochtrup is a frequent guest host of the PBS newsmagazine In The Life.

 He has written for Out magazine.
 The best-selling book of essays I Love You, Mom! includes his original stories at Un-Cabaret and numerous spoken word events.
 He has hosted AIDS Walks across the country, supports animal rescue organizations like the Society for the Prevention of Cruelty to Animals, and has travelled the Persian Gulf, Atlantic, Mediterranean, Germany, Japan, Bosnia and Kosovo meeting servicemen and women during Handshake Tours for the United Service Organizations (USO) and Armed Forces Entertainment.

+From 2012 to September 2024, he served as Artistic Director of the Antaeus Theatre Company in Glendale, CA.